Can I Appeal if My Workers' Comp Claim Is Denied?

 Depending on where you live, the appeals process could be a multi-step system.
 “Maybe mediation with the insurance company has to occur first,” Lewis says.
 “If you don’t get the problem resolved in mediation, you then have to go through some type of administrative hearing.
 This is just like going to trial, but with an [administrative law judge] only, not a jury, and you get a decision from the judge on how it will play out.”

-Once you get a decision from the judge, “there can be different appeals – maybe you can appeal the decision into the court system.”
+Once you get a decision from the judge, “there can be different appeals – maybe you can appeal the decision in the court system.”

 Whatever appeals strategy you pursue, Lewis says, “the bottom line is that once your employer denies the claim, you have to do something proactively to pursue that claim.”